tpenukonda/SummativeTask1/README.md

 4. Set up the Environment:
   - Open Visual Studio Code
   - Use `File > Open Folder` to select the folder containing `main.py`.
-  - To share your code, you can push it to GitHub.

 ---
 ### Running the Program